akvo/akvo-json-data-plugin/README.md

 The 'null' page update checker always indicates that all pages have been updated, which effectively forces a refetch of all pages every time the main item is refetched.

+The limit parameter sets a limit on the number of pages that will be fetched and merged.

 The pagination policy can be overridden in the administration interface.